 While it may look ordinary, a closer look at the Feast of Sta.
 Marta in Pateros–which is usually celebrated by the people every second Sunday of February—reveals a colorful backstory.

-According to tradition, the festival began during the Spanish era when the townspeople made a plea to the lady saint after a huge crocodile living in the river began eating their ducks which was the source of their livelihood.
+According to tradition, the festival began during the Spanish era when the townspeople made a plea to the lady saint after a huge crocodile living in the river began eating their ducks which were the source of their livelihood.
 Frustrated after they couldn’t catch the croc, the townspeople sought the advice of the priest who told them to pray to Sta.
 Marta.
 After they did, an unknown man succeeded in killing the crocodile and was hailed as a hero.

 In gratitude, the people made Sta.
 Marta their patron saint; today, her statue depicts her stepping on a crocodile.